 Ask the children what the word “brave” means.
 Read any of the books above and discuss how the main characters were brave.
 For example, discuss why it was brave for Rosa Parks to select that particular seat on the bus.

 - Black Inventors for Kids!: Amazing African American Inventors Who Changed History by Ian D. Fraser

 - What Color Is My World?: The Lost History of African-American Inventors by Kareem Abdul-Jabbar

-Other examples of African-American inventions include potato chips, golf tees, stainless steel pads, horseshoes (plastic), pencil sharpener, hairbrush, or an ice cream scooper.
+Other famous African-American inventions include potato chips, golf tees, stainless steel pads, horseshoes (plastic), a pencil sharpener, a hairbrush and an ice cream scooper.